Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Preliminary

-In our paper, the model evaluation task is researched in the field of information diffusion prediction.
-Here the information diffusion prediction problem is described as follows.
+In this paper, the model evaluation task is conducted in the field of information diffusion prediction.
+The information diffusion prediction problem is described as follows.
 A social network is a graph $G=(V,E)$ in which each user in the network is the node $v \in V$ and each relation between users is the edge $e \in E$.
 When a user $v_0$ posts a message, other users in the network can forward it and these users compose an information diffusion sequence in which users are ordered by the forwarding time.
-The diffusion sequence which is also named a cascade is noted as $c=(v_i|i=0,...,n)$ in which $v_0$ is the diffusion source.
-Then the information diffusion prediction problem is defined as given a cascade set $C=(c_k|k=1,...,m)$ consisting of $m$ cascades, to predict the new cascade $c_{p}=(v_i^{p}|i=0,...,n)$ when the new diffusion source $v_0^{p}$ of the cascade is known.
+The diffusion sequence which is also named a cascade is denoted as $c=(v_i|i=0,...,n)$ in which $v_0$ is the diffusion source.
+Then the information diffusion prediction problem is defined as given a cascade set $C=(c_k|k=1,...,m)$ consisting of $m$ cascades, to predict a cascade $\hat{c_p}$ for the ground truth $c_{p}=(v_i^{p}|i=0,...,n)$ when the new diffusion source $v_0^{p}$ of the cascade is known.

-The traditional model evaluation metrics are based on the similarity between each ground-truth cascade $c_p$ and the model's prediction for that cascade $\hat{c_p}$.
-Detailed explanations are provided in Section \ref{sec:prediction metric}.
-In contrast, we assess the randomness of different cascade sets and investigate the accuracy of the model under varying levels of prediction complexity.
-Then we scale these accuracy points to a single characteristic curve, which can provide a comprehensive and intuitive description of the model's prediction ability.